easybuilders/easybuild-docs/docs/framework-overview.md

 Once all options are parsed, those options listed in `easybuild.tools.config` will be gathered in a singleton `BuildOptions` class.
-This class is the centralized locations of configuration options for the current EasyBuild session.
+This class is the centralized location of configuration options for the current EasyBuild session.
 The method `build_option()` in `easybuild.tools.config` provides a simple interface to it: